chmduquesne/resume.chmd.fr/resume.md

 Corporate Experience
 --------------------

+2019
+:   *Domain Technology Officer IT Marketing for [Flixbus](https://flixbus.com)*
+    (Munich, Germany).

+    Overseeing the technology excellence of the Marketing domain (2 Data Science teams, 1 Salesforce/PHP team).
+Helped re-organize mobile development.

-Since 2019
+2019
 :   *Principal Data Engineer for [Flixbus](https://flixbus.com)*
     (Munich, Germany).

     Data Engineering for AB-testing.
-Driving the choice and adoption of a company-wide unified tracking tool for web and mobile (cross department project).
+Drove the choice and adoption of a company-wide unified tracking tool for web and mobile (cross department project).
 Plumbing and integration (AWS, terraform).